 • Testing the Translation

 Use this innovative step-by-step approach in the classroom to sharpen your students' linguistic problem-solving abilities and boost their confidence.
-Translating from English promotes language competency and enables students to develop their translation skills, better preparing them for the day when they may have to interpret in real-time.
+Translating from English promotes developing message equivalence and enables students to develop their translation skills, better preparing them for consecutive and simultaneous interpreting.